Excerion/yugioh/_posts/2018-9-15-Glitches.md

 ![](https://i.imgur.com/cOuQlWa.png)

+Look at the log on the left.
 When this happens, you hear the sound of a card being sent elsewhere, but everything is still in place.
 So you'll be really paranoid about what they moved.
 Really confusing.

 ## Black cards